Relrin/terraform-sage/README.md

 ## Project structure

-The `terraform-sage` application provides to developers two ways to organize their own project:
+The `terraform-sage` application recommends to developers two ways to organize their own projects:

 - Approach #1: